 It is easy to understand why all those sites were built in that area. with the small hills making an amphitheater and the isthmus between the waters of 2 lochs, there is something magical about the location.

-Ring of Brodgar - The Stone Circle
+Images of the Ring of Brodgar - The Stone Circle

 Before showing you more detailed photos of the stones, below are pictures of the Ring of Brodgar showing you the circle shape, the alignment of stones.